freeCodeCamp/freeCodeCamp/guide/english/typescript/abstract-classes/index.md

 }
 ```

-Methods enclosed to abstract class which are marked `abstract` they do not contain method body and must be implemented in derived
+Methods enclosed to abstract class which are marked `abstract` do not contain a method body and must be implemented in the derived class.
-class.

 ```typescript
 abstract class FCC{